opengauss-mirror/website/app/en/privacyPolicy/index.md

 - **e)** Restrict our processing of your personal data;
 - **f)** File a complaint with the competent data protection authority.

 Please note that these rights are not absolute and may be restricted in accordance with applicable laws.
-If you need our assistance in exercising the requests or rights above, please contact us as set out in the "How to Contact Us" section below.
+If you need our assistance in exercising the requests or rights above, please contact us as set out in the **"How to Contact Us"** section below.

-If you request us to delete the data (including your name and email address) collected for the purpose of signing the CLA, we will no longer be able to provide you with the corresponding services.
+If you request us to delete the data (including your name and **email address**) collected for the purpose of signing the CLA, we will no longer be able to provide you with the corresponding services.

 **<u>You should understand that the CLA is a legally binding document signed by you or the corporation you represent.
 It serves as a proof of your permanent grants of rights over your contributions.
 Therefore, we will not delete your personal data upon your request, unless deleting the data does not affect the legal effect of the CLA you have signed</u>**.

+In addition, any personal data you publicly display on the community website will be stored in the relevant code repository, and historical records will persist even after deletion.

 **<u>Generally, we will respond to you within one month, unless otherwise required by applicable laws.
 Depending on the complexity of your requests, we may extend the period by two further months.
 In this case, we will inform you of the extension and its reasons within one month of receiving your request</u>**.
 Please note that under some circumstances, for example where we cannot verify your identity, or your claim exceeds your rights under applicable laws, we may refuse your request.
 In this case, we will inform you in written form that your request is refused together with the reasons for our refusal.

 You can change the scope of your authorization for us to collect your personal data or withdraw your authorization.
 However, your decision to withdraw your consent or authorization does not affect any previous processing of personal data based on your authorization.

+### 6.1 Data Access

+You can log in to the user center using an openGauss community account using the browser on your local PC or mobile device to access your personal data.

+### 6.2 Data Correction

+You can log in using an openGauss community account and perform the following operations in User Center:

+Change your avatar.
+Choose Info to view and correct your personal data.
+Choose Identity to check and correct you **email address**, **phone number**, and Gitee account.
+Choose Security to reset your login password.
+You have the right to update or modify your personal data processed by us when you need to or find any errors with it.
+You can view and correct your personal data by clicking the profile picture and choose Preferences in the upper right corner of the forum.

+### 6.3 Data Deletion

+You can log in using an openGauss community account and choose User Center > Info to delete basic information about your openGauss community account.

+### 6.4 Revocation of Consent

+1. You can contact us via email to object to the processing of your personal information.
+2. You can contact us via email to restrict the processing of your personal information.
+3. You can choose User Center > Security > Cancel signature to withdraw consent to the Statement.

+### 6.5 Deletion

+You can log in to the openGauss community and choose User Center > Security > Delete to delete your openGauss community account.
+This action will also delete your personal information in the openGauss community.
+Exercise caution when performing this operation.

-## 7. Personal Data Storage Location
+## 7. Where Your Personal Data Is Stored

-Your personal data is stored in servers located in the Hong Kong Special Administrative Region of the People's Republic of China.
 None of our service scenarios involve the cross-border transfer of personal data.
+Your personal data is stored in the People's Republic of China.

+Our core services are deployed on servers located in the Hong Kong Special Administrative Region of the People's Republic of China.
+To facilitate collaboration with our affiliates and business partners, certain services are deployed on servers in the Chinese mainland.
+This means that your personal data may be processed in the region where you use the services, or in the regions where our affiliates, service providers, or partners are located, and may be accessed from these regions.
+In such cases, we will fulfill our compliance obligations in accordance with applicable laws and regulations, as well as the terms of this policy, ensuring that your personal data is provided with the same level of protection required by applicable laws and regulations and as set forth in this policy.
+We will also ensure that appropriate safeguards are implemented when transmitting your personal data.
+For example, when transmitting your personal data over public networks, we will encrypt the data to prevent unauthorized access.

 ## 8. How This Statement Is Updated